niko-dunixi/check-payday/README.md

 # check-payday

 ### Synopsis
 Really simple and easy to use terminal application that tells me if it's payday or not.
-Running `check-payday` will print out how many days until the actual paydate, and the exit code will actualy reflect the number of days until payday as well.
+Running `check-payday` will print out how many days until payday, and the exit code will actually reflect the number of days until payday as well.
 This is useful in the situation where you only want to execute automation or further script commands on payday.

 When 0 days are left until payday, it is payday, hence the exit code will be 0 which is a successful application exit code!

 ### Installation
 Dead simple because it's Go.
 Install by running: